Welcome to Okinawa Churaumi Aquarium

 The Mysteries of Okinawa in Living Color

 Okinawa's wealth of nature, history and culture can be experienced at Ocean Expo Park, a place where you can even play with dolphins.

 Okinawa Churaumi Aquarium is one of many popular attractions at Ocean Expo Park.

 At the Aquarium, an intriguing world of marine life found in Okinawa is spread out before you.
-A sea of coral dazzled with sunlight exhibits over 800 different coral colonies.
+A sea of coral dazzled with sunlight exhibits living coral colonies in large scale.

 With its enormous capacity, a gigantic tank called The Kuroshio Sea Tank the largest fish in the world, the whale shark, and the world's first successfully bred-in-captivity manta can also be seen.
 Moreover, you can experience the sea of Okinawa when you journey into the deep sea attraction, which recreates Okinawa's mystery-enshrouded deep sea.

 We hope to see you soon at Okinawa Churaumi Aquarium, where new encounters and discoveries await each time you visit!